assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft3.md

     ---> M1
     <--- M2, M3
     ---> M4, App1
-    <--- App2
+    <--- TT, App2

-    Figure: The message flow for Case A. The client does not have a ticket.
+    Figure: The message flow for Case A. The client does not have a ticket, but requests one.

-The client does not have a ticket for the server and the normal three-way handshake is used.
+The client does not have a ticket, but requests one.
+The normal three-way handshake is used with an additional message TT that is sent together with the first application message from the server to the client.
-In case the client requests a ticket (M1/Header/TicketRequested is set to 1) and the server supports resume, the server will include a newly created ticket in M3.
+The client requests a ticket (M1/Header/TicketRequested is set to 1) and the server supports resume, so the server will include a newly created ticket in TT.
-The messages M3, M4, App1, App2 are encrypted (EncryptedMessage).
+The messages M3, M4, App1, TT, App2 are encrypted (EncryptedMessage).
+The new ticket cannot be issued until after M4.
+Before that, the server does not know the identity (ClientSigKey) of the client.

+If the client does not request a new ticket, the server sends no TT message.

 *Case B, valid ticket*, is shown in the figure below.